 - South Perth – all of the area bounded by Douglas Avenue, Canning Highway, Hovia Terrace and Mill Point Road.

-The City has nominated the local government contribution to Round Six as 80% and will cap the maximum payable by any property owner to under $7,000.
+The City has nominated the local government contribution to Round Six as 80%.
+The average cost to the property owner (depending on area) has been estimated at approximately $6,300.
 Discounts will be available for pensioners and registered seniors and to owners of properties adjacent to transmission lines or where the full amenity benefit is not achieved because power infrastructure (excluding street lights) is still located on the verge.